MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/faq.md

 ## Can I get training in Business Central?

 Yes, you can.
-As a partner you have access to the Dynamics Learning Portal, where you can find eLearning courses for [!INCLUDE[prodshort](includes/prodshort.md)].
+You can find free eLearning content on the [Microsoft Learn site](/learn/browse/?products=dynamics-business-central).
+As a partner, you also have access to the Dynamics Learning Portal, where you can find older eLearning courses for [!INCLUDE[prodshort](includes/prodshort.md)].
 For more information, see the [Microsoft Dynamics 365 training page](/dynamics365/get-started/training/index#dynamics-365-partners).

+## How do I help my customer configure their environment?

+You can find guidance for setting up [!INCLUDE [prodshort](developer/includes/prodshort.md)] in the application content.
+For more information, see [Setting Up Business Central](/dynamics365/business-central/setup).

+You can also find relevant content on the [Microsoft Learn site](/learn/browse/?products=dynamics-business-central).

 ## How can I troubleshoot my customers' online tenants?

 You can use the **Help and Support** page in your customers' tenants to find technical information, and they can use that page to contact you.
-For more information, see [Configuring Technical Support for [!INCLUDE[prodlong](includes/prodlong.md)]](technical-support.md).
+For more information, see [Managing Technical Support](administration/manage-technical-support.md).

 ## How does Microsoft handle database sizes?